Posted : January 4, 2018 By : Hope Epert

 - Growth hormone.
 Growth hormone slows some of the signs of aging.

 - Leukocytes.
-Leukocytes are white cells that stimulate production of interferon, a protein that inhibits viruses from reproducing.
+Leukocytes are white cells that stimulate the production of interferon, a protein that inhibits viruses from reproducing.

 - Enzymes.
 Colostrum contains three enzymes that oxidize bacteria.